robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ## 5.2 Control Structures

-Robot Framework is a Turing-complete language and supports all common control structures, including IF-Statements, FOR-Loops, WHILE-Loops, and TRY/EXCEPT blocks
+Robot Framework is a Turing-complete language and supports all common control structures, including IF-Statements, FOR-Loops, WHILE-Loops and more.
 While it is not expected that RCFPs can write complex control structures, they should understand their purpose.

 In some cases, it is necessary to use control structures to handle different cases, iterate over a list of values, or execute an action until a condition is met.